otanim/pascal-coursework/README.md

 # pascal Course Work

-This is my course work, I did it in the second year of studying at SEUA.
+This is my course work that I wrote in Pascal and Assembler, I did it in the second year of studying at SEUA.
 Then I still was a novice in programming, so do not judge strictly :smile:

 ## Demonstration